-The Thai Real Estate market is unregulated so the foreigner who is contemplating on buying a property in Thailand is advised to follow the following procedures in order to protect his real estate investments in the Kingdom.
+The property transfer process or standard conveyancing procedures in Thailand is explained as follows.
+The Thai Real Estate market is unregulated so the foreigner who is contemplating on buying property in Thailand is advised to follow the following property transfer procedures in order to protect his real estate investments in the Kingdom.

 Due Diligence and Title Search